fog/fog/lib/fog/rackspace/docs/queues.md

 ### Client ID

-The Rackspace Queue service requires every client define a client id to help identify messages and claims specific to the client.
+The Rackspace Queue service requires that every client define a client id to help identify messages and claims specific to the client.
 This client id should take the form of a UUID and can be generated using fog as follows:

     Fog::UUID.uuid